quarkly/community-kit/preview/docs/BgImageParallax.md

 ## 📖 Detailed overview

-Use this component to create parallax effect.
+Use this component to create a parallax effect for the background image.

 ## 🎬 Live Demo